Run federated searches over remote Splunk platform deployments

 - Your administrator must create one or more federated indexes on your local federated search head.
 Each federated index maps to a specific remote dataset on a federated provider.
 See Define a Splunk platform federated provider.

 - Your role must have permissions for the federated indexes on your local federated search head that you intend to search.
-See the section on federated indexes in Service accounts and security for Federated Search for Splunk.
+See Give your users role-based access control of federated indexes.

 - Any custom knowledge objects in your search such as lookups, calculated fields, or event types must be present on the local search head and the remote search head.
 If this duplication of knowledge objects is not present or is incorrectly applied, searches may fail or return incorrect results.
 See Custom knowledge object coordination for standard mode federated providers.